Itential-Adapters/adapter-nokia_nsp_network_management/AUTH.md

 ### Troubleshooting
 - Make sure you copied over the correct username and password.
-- Turn on debug level logs for the adapter in IAP Admin Essentials.
+- Turn on debug level logs for the adapter in Itential Platform Admin Essentials.
-- Turn on auth_logging for the adapter in IAP Admin Essentials (adapter properties).
+- Turn on auth_logging for the adapter in Itential Platform Admin Essentials (adapter properties).
 - Investigate the logs - in particular:
   - The FULL REQUEST log to make sure the proper headers are being sent with the request.
   - The FULL BODY log to make sure the payload is accurate.